 Idol worship today might look different, but it still exists.
 We shouldn’t let anything, even a good thing, take the place of God in our life.

-I’d love to hear from YOU!
-Share your thoughts below!
-What would you add to this list of modern day idols?
-How would you define idolatry?
+I’d love to hear from you!
+What would you add to this list of idol worship?

 Choose an amount